 The contractors section is reserved specifically for contractors who are quoting or renewing their commercial general liability insurance.

-Since contractors have a unique set of risks, insurance companies need to ask a unique set of questions while underwriting the policy.
-If you are a contractor, this part of the form needs to be filled out.
+Since contractor insurance comes with a unique set of risks, insurance companies need to ask a unique set of questions while underwriting the policy.
+If you’re a contractor, this part of the form needs to be filled out.

 Products/Completed Operations